Echo CS 590 vs Husqvarna 460: Which One’s Best?

 The 2-stroke engine is of professional quality and built to last.
-The fuel tank is translucent so that you can see when it needs refilling and how much juice you’ve got left.
+The fuel tank is translucent so that you can see when it needs refilling and how much juice you have left.
 It holds 0.17 gallons of fuel, which is around 50% more than the Husqvarna, but the oil tank holds around 10% less than its competitor, approximately 10.1 fluid ounces.

-There’s a Pre-Cleaner system, called the Go-Force Air Pre-Cleaner, which cleans dirt and debris from the powerhead, negating the need to have to manually clean the powerhead as often.
-There’s also a large filter that is easy to access and equally easy to clean.
-Chainsaws are not easy to keep clean, but if you leave sawdust and debris to build up, it can quickly degrade the quality of the saw and means that the device needs replacing sooner.
+There’s a Pre-Cleaner system called the Go-Force Air Pre-Cleaner, which cleans dirt and debris from the powerhead, eliminating the need to clean the powerhead as often manually.
+There’s also a large filter that is easy to access and clean.
+Chainsaws are not easy to keep clean, but if you allow sawdust and debris to build up, it can quickly degrade the quality of the saw and eventually require a replacement.

-It’s worth noting that the Echo CS-590 is a slightly cheaper and slightly lighter weight version of the company’s 600.
-The only real difference is that the 590 uses plastic in some areas where the 600 uses metal.
-It may reduce durability a little, but it also makes the 590 lighter, easier to handle, and roughly on a par with the Husqvarna in this respect, although it does remain marginally heavier than its counterpart.
+It’s worth noting that the Echo CS-590 is a slightly cheaper and slightly lighter-weight version of the company’s 600.
+The only real difference is that the 590 uses plastic in some areas, whereas the 600 uses metal.
+It may reduce durability a little, but it also makes the 590 lighter, easier to handle, and roughly on par with the Husqvarna in this respect, but it is marginally heavier than its counterpart.

 Husqvarna 460 Overview

-In terms of the warranty, Husqvarna only offers a two-year warranty as standard, but it is possible to buy extensions.
+In terms of the warranty, Husqvarna only offers a 2-year warranty as standard, but it is possible to buy extensions.
 You may also find offers that include longer than standard warranty deals.

 Edge: Echo CS-590

-The Echo CS-590 will take a slightly longer, 27” as opposed to 24”.
-It has a slightly lower idling speed but quite a bit more in maximum speed, being rated at 13,000 RPM compared to the 460’s 9,000 RPM.
-This means that it should be better equipped to tear through thick hardwood, although you will likely not feel the difference during all but the most intense use.
+At 27 inches, the Echo CS-590 is slightly longer.
+It has a lower idling speed but quite a bit more in maximum speed and is rated at 13,000 RPM compared to the 460’s 9,000 RPM.
+This means it should be better equipped to tear through thick hardwood, but you will likely not feel the difference during all but the most intense use.

 Edge: Echo CS-590

-Although the two models fall into the same price bracket, the Echo CS-590 generally costs a little less than the Husqvarna.
-It also comes with a 5-year warranty, which is better than the two-year warranty that is included with the 460.
+Although the two models fall into the same price bracket, the Echo CS-590 generally costs slightly less than the Husqvarna.
+It also comes with a 5-year warranty, which is better than the 2-year warranty included with the 460.
 Temporary offers and other deals may be available and may change this result.

 Edge: Echo CS-590